Cale-Torino/WinTAK_SDK_Install/README.md

 Click on *Assemblies* and make sure `System.ComponentModel.Composition` has a check mark.

-Now click on browse then click on the button *Browse*
+Now click on browse then click on the button *Browse*.

 Go to the folder where you installed WinTAK.